!Let's Talk! Button

 In November and December every year, many houses are decorated for the season.
 Christmas trees, be they artificial or real, are often among these decorations and add a special touch to our homes.
 Unfortunately, they can also be a source of problems for our pets.
 For a comprehensive guide on keeping your pets safe during the entire holiday season, check out our article on “Holiday tips!“.
 Now, let’s focus on Christmas decorating safety.
 Make sure your tree is well secured.
 Cats can often climb into trees and topple them over with the possibility of injuring themselves not to mention breaking those precious ornaments.

-On the subject of ornaments, place the breakable ones higher in the tree out of your pets reach in hopes of minimizing the risk of breakage and the risk of nicks and cuts.
+When discussing pet-friendly Christmas decorating tips, consider positioning breakable ornaments higher on the tree, where they are out of your pets’ reach.
+This strategy helps minimize the risk of breakage and prevents injuries from shards, ensuring both the safety of your decorations and your beloved animals.
 All decorations should be nontoxic and preferably not edible.
 Remember dogs can smell 100 times better than we can so that edible tree ornament, even placed up high, is extremely tempting for

 Atticus (Ashley’s dog)!
 A Labradoodle was presented to an emergency clinic because she ate a gingerbread house during the holidays.
 Unfortunately, the house was put together with metal pins.
 An initial examination was performed, radiographs (X-rays) were taken, abdominal exploratory surgery was performed and 60 to 80 pins were removed from her stomach.